kingd/looper/README.md

 ### Updating from old version

-    If you installing a version with soundtouch/tempo support and don't want to lose saved loops copy them to a new location in user home directory:
+    If you installing a version with soundtouch/tempo support and don't want to lose saved loops copy them to a new location in user home directory, *before* installation

     ```
     cp ~/.local/share/rhythmbox/plugins/looper/loops.json ~/.loops.json